Dipak-Kalaskar077/Ansible/README.md

     # Copy the given command

-Copy the command given in file at ansible.cfg
+Copy the command given in at ansible.cfg

      Since Ansible 2.12 (core):
     # To generate an example config file (a "disabled" one with all default settings, commented out):